datopian/giftless/README.md

 --------------------------

 ### Running using Docker
-You can build a Docker image as described below and then run it:
+Giftless is available as a Docker image.
+You can simply use:

-    $ docker run --rm -P 5000:5000 datopian/giftless
+    $ docker run --rm -p 5000:5000 datopian/giftless

+To pull and run Giftless on a system that supports Docker.

 This will run the server in WSGI mode, which will require an HTTP server such as *nginx* to proxy HTTP requests to it.